elasticscale/techtalk-resources/talk/talk.md

 **Outcome:** Your app runs in production, no server management

 > Stuck?
-Use [AWS Copilot](https://aws.github.io/copilot-cli/) and see what it deploys
+Use [AWS Copilot](https://aws.github.io/copilot-cli/) and see how it deploys

 ---